 Category Description

-Variable label outflows regular workers
+Variable label Outflows regular workers

 Variable name aus_reg

 Data type Numerical

 Origin ВеН

 Detailed description The variable contains the number of outflows of regular workers in the respective year, i.e. individuals who are reported with the person group codes 101, 113, 114, 140 and 143.
-Further information on the definition of the person groups can be found in the Section 6.2.
+Further information on the definition of the person groups can be found in the Section 8.2.
 It must be taken into account that the value 0 can also be attributed to the employee group not being represented in the establishment in the previous year.
-Detailed information on the definition of outflows can be found in Section 5.2.5.1.
+Detailed information on the definition of outflows can be found in Outflows (aus_ges).

 Sensitive variable No

 Notes This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.